Mancos Trails Group

 Mancos Trails Group Trail AdoptION Program

 Exciting News!!
-Instead of just one trail in the adoption program, Mancos Trails Group is opening up two additional trail systems to adoption!
-In addition to the Mancos Spur Trail System, the Chicken Creek system, and the widely popular Aqueduct systems are now also open for adoption!
+Mancos Trails Group is opening up an additional trail system to adoption!
+In addition to the Mancos Spur Trail System, the Chicken Creek System, and the widely popular Aqueduct system, Mule Shoe segments will soon be open for adoption!

 What is Trail Adoption?